Library

 Execute cd by itself in your terminal window.
 You should find that your terminal window’s prompt resembles the below:

-to make a folder called library in your codespace.
-Then execute
+Next execute to make a folder calledlibrary in your codespace.

 to change the directories into that folder.
 You should now see your terminal prompt as library/ .
 You can now execute